Opikenobi/dynamic-react-website/README.md

 # Building a responsive Website with Next.js

+---

+You can visit my own instance of this website under https://www.chairi.it

 ## Introduction

 I've never been that much into Webdevelopment, I know how to build stuff, I know a few Frameworks, but I still was working strongly with PHP and never touched more modern approaches like React and Next.js respectively.
 But due to the fact that Websites are the frontface of the internet, I decided it is time to get into the magical world of React.js and build my Website around it.
 I'm still a complete noob with CSS so many of the stuff I did in CSS is powered by ChatGPT, so please don't sue me.